-By default, you are opted into the regulations, meaning that your provider must pay your feed regardless of whether your provider has been paid by your client.
+By default, you are opted into the regulations, meaning that your provider must pay your fees regardless of whether your provider has been paid by your client.
 You therefore have a degree of protection by being opted into these regulations.

 However, if you are opted in, your provider or client is required to complete extensive background checks on you prior to hiring you for any assignments, and for this reason they may not give you preferential treatment for assignments.

 For interim managers working through a limited company, there is an option to formally opt out of the regulations, and there are advantages in taking this course of action.
 By opting out you are showing that you are not controlled by your client and this sends a positive message to HMRC about your employment status.
 This could affect your standing with regard to IR35 and the Agency Workers Regulations.